FlussuferOrga/Botgart/README.md

 After making your changes, call `tsc` from the root directory to transpile your code into the `built/`-directory, which can be run as a Node project (see below).

 ### Config
-The root directory holds a `config.json.example`.
-Copy it to `config.json` and adjust the values inside to your needs.
+The root directory holds a `config/example.config.json`.
+Rename it to `config.json` and adjust the values inside to your needs.

 #### Token
 The bot token is how your app knows as which discord account it should connect.